fbpx

 Wildlife Viewing

-The park is home to a diverse array of wildlife, including black bears, elk, deer, and a variety of bird species, making it a great destination for wildlife viewing and birdwatching.
+The park is home to a diverse array of wildlife, including black bears, elk, deer, and a variety of bird species, making it an excellent destination for wildlife viewing and birdwatching.

-Lake Crescent Lodge Restaurant offers a stunning view of Lake Crescent, and it serves classic American fare like burgers, steaks, and seafood.
+Lake Crescent Lodge Restaurant offers a stunning view of Lake Crescent, serving classic American fare like burgers, steaks, and seafood.

-Salmon House Restaurant is located in the heart of Olympic National Park, and it serves fresh, locally-sourced seafood.
+Salmon House Restaurant is located in the heart of this national park, and it serves fresh, locally sourced seafood.

 Olympic National Park Distance from Seattle

-A Seattle to Olympic National Park day trip should only take 2 hours of driving in each direction.
+A day trip to this famous national park should only take 2 hours of driving in each direction.

 Mount Rainier National Park